Phoebe Waterman Haas: Legacy

 In 1945, following World War II, Phoebe and Otto Haas created the Phoebe Waterman Foundation to help fatherless children and to support medical and educational institutions.
 Otto Haas himself had had to work at the age of 15 after the death of his father.
 The foundation was later renamed the William Penn Foundation.

 The Rohm and Haas company yearly presents an award in Phoebe Haas' name.
 The Phoebe Waterman Haas Award is given to a woman, nominated by her peers, who demonstrates outstanding leadership and serves as role model inside and outside the company.

 Phoebe Waterman Haas Public Observatory

-The observatory of the National Air and Space Museum in Washington, D.C. was named the Phoebe Waterman Haas Public Observatory in recognition of a USD$6 million donation from the Thomas W. Haas Foundation (founded by Phoebe's grandson) to establish an endowment for the Museum's Public Observatory Program.
+The observatory of the National Air and Space Museum in Washington, D.C. was named the Phoebe Waterman Haas Public Observatory in recognition of a US$6 million donation from the Thomas W. Haas Foundation (founded by Phoebe's grandson) to establish an endowment for the museum's Public Observatory Program.